Custom Player Graphics

 All the customizable player graphics use indexed palettes of size 16.
 Since 1 color is always used for transparency, this in effect means each image can have up to 15 colors.

-The transparent color is picked differently depending on whether your source image is indexed or not.
+If it is a separate image, it depends on whether the image is indexed or not.
 If it is, the color at index 0 will be picked.
 If it isn’t, then the color of pixel in the top right corner will be picked.
 Generally, this means you don’t have to worry about indexing the source image correctly, since the UPR takes care of transparency.
 However, the overworld sprites mostly use the same palette, so you want to keep track of the palette indexing when working on them.

 Graphic specifications